- Set the desired runtime settings in the xrt.ini file. This step is optional.

 Use the following syntax to set the environment variable for C shell (csh):

 setenv XCL_EMULATION_MODE sw_emu

 export XCL_EMULATION_MODE=sw_emuImportant: The emulation targets will not run if the

 With the runtime initialization file (xrt.ini), emulation configuration file (emconfig.json), and the

 ./host.exe kernel.xclbinTip: This command line assumes that the host program is written to take the name of the xclbin file as an argument, as most Vitis examples and tutorials do.
-However, your application may have the name of the xclbin file hard-coded into the host program, or may require a different approach to running the application.
+However, your application might have the name of the xclbin file hard-coded into the host program, or might require a different approach to running the application.

 Tip: Set up the command shell or window as described in Setting Up the Vitis Environment prior to running the builds.